kevinAlbs/WolfGoatCabbage/readme.md

     + Flip, scale, rotate, ERODE!
 - Decision trees for state transition logic
 - Make mute button in Phaser, not HTML (scaling better, more consistency)
+- Consider using Phaser camera bounds for camera follow logic
+- Change strings to const's
+- Add consts for all magic numbers